renovatebot/renovate/lib/modules/platform/gerrit/index.md

 ## Unsupported platform features/concepts

-- Creating issues (not a gerrit concept) / Renovate-Dashboard.
+- Creating issues (not a Gerrit concept)
+- Dependency Dashboard (needs issues first)

-## Known Problems
+## Known problems

-### PR-title don't match first commit-msg line
+### PR-title doesn't match first commit-msg line

-Sometimes the pull-request title parameter to `platform.createPr(...)/updatePr(...)` is different from the first line of the commit message. \
+Sometimes the pull-request title parameter to `platform.createPr(...)/updatePr(...)` is different from the first line of the commit message.
 For example:

 Commit-Message=`Update keycloak.version to v21` \